 However, not everyone could access branded products at the time, and many people would instead bake homemade biscuits.
 Wartime oatmeal molasses cookies are a common example of this.
 With soft brown sugar harder to come by, molasses was used as a substitute, allowing families to create their own luxury biscuits.

-The application of Ragus’ partially inverted cane syrup helps McVitie’s digestives maintain their renowned structure, while also developing the biscuits’ distinctive flavour.
+The application of Ragus’ partially inverted cane syrup helps McVitie’s digestives maintain their renowned structure.

 Household favourites thrive despite economic recession in the 1970s

 The economic turmoil of the 1970s, culminating in the Winter of Discontent, involved food shortages across the UK as strikes regularly ground the nation to a standstill.
 During this period, Ragus was formally acknowledged by United Biscuits Limited for its commitment to delivering tankers of syrups despite the road haulage strikes.
 Actions such as these meant that the biscuit industry could thrive in the 1970s – manufacturers were supplied, and consumers could still afford the products.

 Like the Second World War, the biscuits that sustained best were those household favourites, such as bourbons, custard creams and rich teas.
 The application of glucose syrup is crucial to the production of these biscuits, helping maintain their structure by preventing crystallisation.
 When glucose syrup supplies were depleted, golden syrup was sometimes used an alternative, but this application causes the end product to be much sweeter.

 Cookie sales increase as a result of coronavirus